GermanBread/Bash-Scripts/windows-vm-starter/README.md

 ## Info

 * Files get installed to ~/.GermanBread/vm-starter
-* Everything can be uninstalled by double-clicking `uninstall.sh` in the directory mentioned above
-* `-fs` parameter for fullscreen
 * The shortcut has a submenu (accessed by right-clicking it)

 ## Warning